 - An unintentional or intentional injury caused by a co-worker such as a co-worker failing to secure the ladder that you used to climb to the second floor of a construction site.

-- Injury caused by another person who is not an employee such as an automobile accident while you are delivering parts to a buyer.
+- An injury caused by another person who is not an employee such as an automobile accident while you are delivering parts to a buyer.

 - A fatality or injury incurred due to the work environment such as the employer’s failure to secure electrical lines properly.